Marketing lessons from Sears on the Brand Insight Blog

 So much for a clearly defined Sears niche.

-For 20 years Sears has been trying to re-position itself as a competitor to Macy’s, JCPenny, Kohl’s and Target.
+For 20 years Sears tried to re-position itself as a competitor to Macy’s, JCPenny, Kohl’s and Target.
 Remember the slogan, “The softer side of Sears?”
 That was an ill-fated attempt to sell clothing.
 Now they have the Kardashian Collection.
 Yikes!

 Marketing lessons from The Kardashian Collection.
 Does this look like Sears to you?